Supports energy level and beautiful coat in mature dogs who prefer smaller kibble

 As a dog ages, a pet parent expects that their companion will have decreased energy and diminished ability to run and jump.
 But finding out that your dog can also have mental "senior moments" comes as a surprise for many people.
 Dog dementia, also known as canine cognitive dysfunction (CCD), has become a common problem as advances in pet healthcare have resulted in improved longevity.

 According to the Journal of Veterinary Behavior, the same pathological changes are found in the brains of dogs with canine cognitive dysfunction as are found in human Alzheimer's and dementia patients.
-Although Alzheimer's is a widely recognized disease, CCD receives little media attention and can often be overlooked during senior veterinary visits.
-Unfortunately, many people attribute their dog's behavior changes to the normal aging process and fail to mention newly developing problems to their veterinarian.
-The changes associated with dog dementia are subtle, and the gradual variations in a dog's behavior can be challenging to notice for even the most attentive owner.
+Although Alzheimer's is a widely recognised disease, CCD receives little media attention and can often be overlooked during senior veterinary visits.
+Unfortunately, many people attribute their dog's behaviour changes to the normal aging process and fail to mention newly developing problems to their veterinarian.
+The changes associated with dog dementia are subtle, and the gradual variations in a dog's behaviour can be challenging to notice for even the most attentive owner.

-A familiarity with the signs of dog dementia will help you recognize any problems in the early stages, initiate a conversation with your vet, and be proactive in your dog's care.
+A familiarity with the signs of dog dementia will help you recognise any problems in the early stages, initiate a conversation with your vet, and be proactive in your dog's care.
 It is important for pet parents to become familiar with the various pet aging signs.

 To look out for canine cognitive dysfunction, remember to check your dog's "DISH":